Rarity of This Year’s ‘Snow Moon’ to Impact Sleep

 This stage comprises 3 sub-stages:

-1. stage 1,
+1. Stage 1,

-2. stage 2, and
+2. Stage 2, and

 The quality of NREM sleep, particularly stage 3, might be influenced by the moon cycle, representing the changes in the moon’s appearance and position throughout the month.

 Several studies suggest that the lunar cycle can impact human sleep, even if individuals are not consciously aware of the moon.
-Like mentioned before, a study in 2013 revealed a 20-minute reduction in total sleep time around a full moon.

 In particular, the study discovered that individuals: